DSC-SPIDAL/E599-high-performance-big-data/spring-2020/2/README.md

 METHODOLOGY:
-The steps followed for the lead rank prediction are data extraction, data pre-processing, exploratory data analysis and application of various models like Linear Models(ARIMA), Random Forest, Gradient Boosting Regression, Deep Learning Models(LSTM, Encoder-Decoder with attention).And in the final step the models are compared based on various factors like accuracy, stability, time complexity etc..
-The following sections discuss each of these in detail.
+The steps followed for the lead rank prediction are data extraction, data pre-processing, exploratory data analysis and application of various models like Linear Models(ARIMA), Random Forest, Gradient Boosting Regression, Deep Learning Models(LSTM, Encoder-Decoder with attention).
+And in the final step the models are compared based on various factors like accuracy, stability, time complexity etc.

 CONCLUSION:
-(1) From EDA, the starting position, last pit stop displayed correlation with rank (2) By deploying various models, we found the Seq2Seq Attention Model has performed well while compared to other models.
+(1) From EDA, the starting position, last pit stop displayed correlation with rank
+(2) By deploying various models, we found the Seq2Seq Attention Model has performed well while compared to other models.
 (3) But when you consider the stability or variation of accuracy then the Random Forest and Gradient Boosting models are stable over other Deep Learning Models.

 ![alt text](https://github.com/utkarsh3142/E599-high-performance-big-data/blob/master/spring-2020/2/code/output_data/comparison.PNG)